 I’m attempting practice what I preach.
 I know I shouldn’t even entertain the feeling, but I’m battling a bit of guilt.
 I’m trying really hard not to feel guilty about the time I took off from working and comps, because in the long run I know I’m going to remember the moments I spent with Hilary and my family and not the feeling about how I should have been studying.

-And yet, I can’t help but think that the past few days (or even the past two weeks) I haven’t been nearly as productive as I would have liked.
+, I can’t help but think that the past few days (or even the past two weeks) I haven’t been nearly as productive as I would have liked.
 Sure, I’ve gotten some work done and I’ve enjoyed myself, but there’s still so much reading to do!

 Anyway, wallowing in this guilty feeling isn’t productive so I’m trying to push it aside and just enjoy my break while also getting as much done as I reasonably can.